KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

 - Feature: Allow for overriding copy button text and invoke a callback
-- Feature: Added new programming fonts, Monaspace (5), Cozette and Deja Vu
+- Feature: Added new programming fonts, Monaspace (5), Geist, Cozette and Deja Vu
 - Feature: Add pluggable sidebar slots to allow others to add functionality
 - Tweak: Renamed Themes to Theme and moved it to the top
 - Legal: Added (open source) license files for all fonts